-Once you’ve collected enough kief in your grinders chamber, use a press made just for this task.
+Once you’ve collected enough kief in your grinder chamber, you can turn it into hash using a press made for this specific task.

 There are numerous different sizes and designs available, and this site for instance has many cool options available.

-This method is quite simple, just load the kief resin into your press, and depending if it’s a twist-press or a hammer-type one, twist or hammer it until you’ve achieved optimal pressure.
+This method is quite simple—just load the kief into your press, and depending if it’s a twist-press or a hammer-type one, twist or hammer it until you’ve achieved optimal pressure.

-I also recommend you leave your newly created hash in your press for at least 24 hours (or even longer), so the mixture can connect better, and with a tighter grip.
+I also recommend you leave your newly created hash in your press for at least 24 hours (or even longer).

-This one is a bit more complicated, but luckily it doesn’t require anything you already don’t have at your household.
+This one is a bit more complicated, but luckily it doesn’t require anything you already don’t have in your household.

-Place the collected kief in cellophane and make sure you have a tight and completely waterproof package.
+Place your kief in cellophane and make sure to make it completely waterproof.

 Wrap this cellophane bundle in wet newspapers so the package doesn’t get damaged from direct exposure to heat.